ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/patch.markdown

 {PANEL: Usage Samples}

-* In this sample, we pass `Defer`a script that appends a document 100 time series entries with random heartrate values.
+* In this sample, we pass `Defer` a script that appends a document 100 time series entries with random heart rate values.
   {CODE TS_region-Session_Patch-Append-100-Random-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * In this sample, we remove a range of 50 time series entries from a document.